 2. Amazing Biking Events

 Hundreds of events are to be had each year for cyclers and mountain bikers.
-Longtime favorites like Ride the Rockies (June), the Colorado Eagle River Ride (July) and the Tour de Fat in Fort Collins (August) are now joined by newer events like the Tour of Vail, Pedal the Plains and the West Elk Bicycle Classic (all three in September).
+Longtime favorites like Ride the Rockies (June), the Colorado Eagle River Ride (July) and the Tour de Fat in Fort Collins (August) are now joined by newer events like the Pedal the Plains and the West Elk Bicycle Classic (both in September).

 3. Boulder B-Cycle